superluminar-io/serverless-graphql-workshop/docs/lab2.md

 ## Overview

-The `commentCreate` mutation should become smarter and validate the input.
+The `createComment` mutation should become smarter and validate the input.
 Therefore, we are going to refactor the mutation and introduce an AppSync pipeline.
 The pipeline essentially calls AppSync functions sequentially to …

 1. Check if the provided article ID even exists (otherwise it doesn't make sense to submit a comment)
 2. Check if the content includes bad emojis